-Professor: Luke Chang, PhD
+Professor: Luke J. Chang, PhD

-Teaching Assistant: Sharif Saleki
+Teaching Assistant: Wasita Mahaphanit

-SPACE AND TIME¶
+SPACE AND TIME#

 The format of Psych60 will be slightly different than the typical in-person version of the course.
-All course materials will be made available online in the format of a jupyter book, https://dartbrains.org/.
+All course materials will be made available online in the format of a Jupyter book, https://dartbrains.org/.
 Lectures will primarily be delivered via publicly available pre-recorded lectures available on youtube.
-Each course module will have a jupyter book tutorial and an accompanying assignment that will require completing some type of programming task or analysis.
+Each course module will have a Jupyter book tutorial and an accompanying assignment that will require completing some type of programming task or analysis.
 Students will work within small groups throughout the term on their assignments.
 Scheduled classes will primarily take the form of a Q&A where solutions to the assignments will be discussed and specific topics can be discussed in more detail.
 There will be a single exam, in which students will have to replicate an analysis of a published study using real data.
 For the final project, students will analyze an existing publicly available dataset to answer a new research question.
-Unfortunately, we will not be able to collect a new fMRI dataset as the Dartmouth Brain Imaging Center is currently closed for this term.
+Unfortunately, we will not be able to collect a new fMRI dataset as the Dartmouth Brain Imaging Center is closed to non-PBS users this term.

-All class meetings will be held on zoom.
-By participating in the zoom meetings, all students will consent to the following:
+All class meetings will be held on Zoom.
+By participating in the Zoom meetings, all students will consent to the following:

 ** (1) Consent to recording of course and group office hours**